 Share it on:

-True art in the hands and heart A beautiful plate.
-Better in natural.
+True art in the hands and heart The fine art print is beautiful.
+It looks even better in person.
 I ordered it as a gift for a bird lover.
-By mistake they sent me another one and Mr. Sosa was kind enough to give me the wrong one and sent me the one I asked for, so I was able to give a great gift.
-They are both beautiful.
+By mistake, they sent me a different one, and Mr. Sosa had the wonderful gesture of gifting me the incorrect one and sending me the one I had ordered, which allowed me to give a truly magnificent gift.
+Both are beautiful.
 Thank you for your generosity.
-The person who received them is a follower of your paintings and it made him very happy.
-Thank you very much.
+The person who received them is a follower of your paintings and was immensely happy.
+Many thanks.

-European Turtle Dove I have this painting, and others, a marvel, I have the house with several paintings of Manuel, thrush, woodcock, quail, if the house would be bigger I would have more, thanks Manuel for making these paintings more accessible.
+European turtle dove I have this painting, and others too, a marvel.
+I have my home adorned with several paintings by Manuel: a Song Thrush, a Common Snipe, a Common Quail.
+If my house were bigger, I would have more.
+Thank you Manuel for making these paintings more accessible.

-I was able to personalise the prints Thank you very much for your help, very professional and approachable.
-All the best!
+I was able to customize the fine art prints Many thanks for your help, very professional and approachable.
+I wish you all the best!

 Premiere of Manuel & Vicente Sosa's debut album